From left to right: Ben, Raphael, David, Caleb and Adam.

 - Teacher/Student Romance: "My College Sex Teacher" features a teacher who wants this.
 Her student is not taking.

-- Unfortunate Implications: Conversed in-universe in "Breakfast at Tiffany's".
+- Unfortunate Implications: Conversed in-universe in "Breakfast at Tiffany's" about "Mickey Rooney's offensive portrayal of an Asian stereotype."

-- Wangst: "Sad Drunk Fifteen-Year-Old" invoked this thrice.
+- Wangst: "Sad Drunk Fifteen-Year-Old" invoked this thrice with the three sad drunk fifteen-year olds whining about random stuff.

 - Your Mind Makes It Real: "Decorating", which features hypothetical design plans coming to life (including such things as aquariums breaking because there were no imagined tables, and a literal elephant in the room) and "Finders Keepers", where everyone wishes to find something and then does.
 To a lesser extent, "Rock My World"; see Idea Bulb above.